BrazilKing/SGB-GBC-borders/README.md

 # SGB/GBC Classic

 Manually reworked SGB and GBC borders for Gen 1 & 2 in gen1recomp.
-Per-game frames, auto and selectable day/night version, universal GBC Special Pikachu Edition.
+Per-game overlays, auto and selectable day/night version, universally applicable GBC Special Pikachu Edition.
 No AI art.

 ## What it does